News and Biography

 Dina received a MFA in poetry from the Iowa Writer's Workshop, and a BA with honors in English and a certificate in Jewish studies from Indiana University.

-She teaches creative writing at the University of Chicago Graham School where she received the 2012 excellence in teaching award and gives poetry and prose readings, leads workshops and lectures at numerous venues including universities, libraries, and cultural centers.
-She teaches Introduction to Jewish Studies at the University of Illinois at Chicago and consults individually with creative writers, students working on college essays and other projects.
+She teaches creative writing at the University of Chicago Graham School where she received the 2012 excellence in teaching award and served as acting director in 2017.
+She gives poetry and prose readings, leads workshops and lectures at numerous venues including universities, libraries, and cultural centers.
+Elenbogen consults individually with creative writers and students working on college essays.